saptarshidebnath/processrunner/README.md

 * **Scenario 2 >> Lets Do it - [Laydh](https://www.youtube.com/watch?v=XlsIq4V_cNI "What is Laydh") level : Standard**
   * Creates a [ProcessConfiguration](./src/main/java/com/saptarshidebnath/processrunner/lib/process/ProcessConfiguration.java)
-  * Triggers the Porcess/command
+  * Triggers the Process/command
   * Returns the [ProcessRunner](./src/main/java/com/saptarshidebnath/processrunner/lib/process/ProcessRunner.java)
-  * From the [ProcessRunner](./src/main/java/com/saptarshidebnath/processrunner/lib/process/ProcessRunner.java) you can get the differnet types of log. **Please note that the logs are not auto deleted.
+  * From the [ProcessRunner](./src/main/java/com/saptarshidebnath/processrunner/lib/process/ProcessRunner.java) you can get the different types of log. **Please note that the logs are not auto deleted.
 You have to manually delete the logs if you want to.**
     * JSON Format log dump : the JSON log an array of the class [OutPut](./src/main/java/com/saptarshidebnath/processrunner/lib/output/Output.java)
-    * Seperate
+    * Separate
       * sysout
       * syserror